Stevia vs. Xylitol: Which Sweetener Is Best?

 When humans were growing our own food this wasn’t a problem, but we live in an age where sugar is much more readily available.
 Quitting sugar now is a battle against both our evolutionary tendencies and our psychological addiction.

 Reducing your sugar intake is a crucial part of fighting a Candida overgrowth.
-Candida Albicans needs sugar both for cellular growth and for its transition into fungal form.
+Candida albicans needs sugar both for cellular growth and for its transition into fungal form.

 Today I’m going to examine two of the sweeteners that I recommend you use instead of sugar during your Candida treatment.
 Stevia and Xylitol are both found naturally (although the final product you use has been through some processing), and they both have tremendous advantages for those of us fighting a sweet tooth.

 I don’t usually recommend corn on the Candida diet, as it is almost all GMO.
 However in this case it is relatively easy to find Xylitol that is derived from non-GMO corn.
-Pure Xylitol by NOW Foods is a good example.
+Here is a good example.
 You can also find Xylitol derived from birch bark.